|Posted on 9 May, 2019 at 11:45|

 “I knew if I didn’t try to come back that I would always wonder what could have happened” (Photo by Inpho)

-There was a time too, when it appeared certain that the prodigy would never pick up a hurley again.
-Never bend the s...Read Full Post »
+There was a time too, when it appeared certain that the ...Read Full Post »

 IT WAS the second minute of injury time when Aisling Dunphy entered the fray.
 Kilkenny were four points clear of Cork, their supporters in celebration mode.
 At last, the hurt of 22 years and six final defeats would be consigned to the past.
 The Cats would be All-Ireland champions once more.